arvigeus/AZ-204/Synopsis.md

    - Managed
    - Self Hosted (tier?)
 1. Policies
-   - Scopes: global, product, specific API, API operation
+   - Scopes: global, product, specific API, API operation;
+     - Which to use to avoid approval for multiple APIs (but not all)?
    - Types: inbound, backend, outbound
    - Units
    - Named values